lubiku35/NSI/README.md

 The goal of the mini-projects is to create a complex IoT application.

-# Mini-Project 03
+# Mini-Project 04

-> *Branch*: mini_project_03
+> *Branch*: mini_project_04

-In mini-project 03, which is available via branch `mini_project_03`, the data storage has been converted from json to sqlite database.
-The application was also enriched by user management (registration, login, session) both on the server and client side and by data migration to the database.
+In mini-project 04 which is available from the `mini-project-04` branch, the application has been enriched with communication with the IoT device Raspberry Pi Pico WH.
+The device contains a script written in micropython which generates data that is then collected by the listener and sent to the application via API.